<< Click to Display Table of Contents >>

 TXT, SLDCRV, DAT

 Each Rim is saved as a separate file.

 The XYZ coordinates of each Rim are saved to a different file.

-In the image to the left, there will be 20 separate files - one file for each Rim.
+In the image to the left, there 20 Rims and there is one file to each Rim.

 Rims along the Cam-Flanks (Purple), the Top and Bottom (Orange), and Points along each Rim.

 |Example 1: Export the 3D-Cam as a STEP file (RECOMMENDED)|

 3.Save the file-type as *.STP, and save the cam - for example, CAM.STP